NHSDigital/gp-connect-appointments-management-fhir/README.md

 This is a specification for the *gp-connect-appointments-management-fhir* API.

 * `specification/` This [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
 Use it to generate interactive documentation; the contract between the API and its consumers.
-* `mock_privider/` This application implements a mock implementation of the service.
+* `mock_provider/` This application implements a mock implementation of the service.
 Use it as a back-end service to the interactive documentation to illustrate interactions and concepts.
 It is not intended to provide an exhaustive/faithful environment suitable for full development and testing.
 * `scripts/` Utilities helpful to developers of this specification.
 * `proxies/` Live (connecting to another service) and sandbox (using the sandbox container) Apigee API Proxy definitions.
+* `infra/` This terraform stack creates the AWS infrastructure that is needed to run `mock_provider`
+* `terraform` This terraform stack creates our `mock_provider` service

+Check out `README.md` file in the `terraform` directory for more information regarding `mock_provider` and our terraform stack.

 Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://digital.nhs.uk/developer).